micro/go-micro/README.md

 - **Service Discovery** - Automatic service registration and name resolution.
 Service discovery is at the core of micro service development.
 When service A needs to speak to service B it needs the location of that service.
 The default discovery mechanism is multicast DNS (mdns), a zeroconf system.
-You can optionally set gossip using the SWIM protocol for p2p networks or consul for a resilient cloud-native setup.
+You can optionally set the use of etcd for a resilient cloud-native setup.

 - **Load Balancing** - Client side load balancing built on service discovery.
 Once we have the addresses of any number of instances of a service we now need a way to decide which node to route to.
 We use random hashed load balancing to provide even distribution